-These innovative pieces of technology are possible due to a raw material supply and manufacturing processes that are most times carried out in non-eco-friendly manner.
-Currently mobile phones are driving Earth’s resource consumption to an extinction.
-It was reported last year that in order to keep up with our current appetite for resources, we would need the equivalent of 1.7 Earths.
+These innovative pieces of technology are possible due to a raw material supply and manufacturing processes that are most times carried out in a non-eco-friendly manner.
+Currently mobile phones are driving the Earth’s resource consumption to extinction.
+It was reported that in order to keep up with our current appetite for resources, we would need the equivalent of 1.75 Earths.

-Phones get upgraded every year or half a year.
+Phone technology progresses every year.
 Processors get faster, cameras and other features get more advanced with every subsequent generation.
 But the consumerist business model adopted around a century ago has remained unchanged.
 It stimulates the profits of tech giants and is fuelling climate change.
-Is it really true nowadays that the more you buy the more satisfaction you get?
+Is it really true nowadays that the more you buy, the more satisfaction you get?
 We should remember that we all live on the same planet.
 Try holding your breath while counting your money.
 How long can you last?

 The phones are being made to last only until your next upgrade is due.
 Prone to scratches and heavy damage once dropped, many of the current phones are hard to repair, and authorised repairs are costly.
-For the amount repair costs, you can easily find a brand-new phone.
-So why to even bother?
-Well, there is one major reason: the production of these products has the biggest environmental load.
+For the amount a repair costs, you can easily find a brand-new phone.
+So why even bother?
+Well, there is one major reason: the production of smartphones has the biggest environmental load.
 Around 70% to 80% of the carbon footprint during the lifespan of personal computing devices occurs during manufacturing, Greenpeace estimates.
 The longer you use your device, the more of its lifetime carbon footprint can be reduced per year.
-Let us visualise this below.
+Lets visualise it below.

 Our example looks at 12 years of a phone ownership and breaks the total CO2-e by upgrade cycles.
 Total CO2-e output depends dramatically on smartphone upgrade cycles.
 Four or even three year upgrade cycles result in significantly less CO2-e over time than changing your phone as soon as a new model is released.
-Keeping your phone a year longer amounts to saving 75 kg of CO2-e.
-If we put it in perspective that's 150 days worth of 6 minute-long showers.
+Keeping your phone a year longer amounts to saving 84 kg of CO2-e.
+If we put it in perspective that's equivalent of charging 10,713 smartphones.

 Manufacturers don't tell us in the ads what raw materials were required to produce the latest and greatest device and we know why – because we would not buy them that often.
 Ads communicate the benefits of upgrading and why the new phone is X times better than the one you have now.
-If we knew the truth about at what total cost our phones come to life, surely we would be more careful while using them and surely we would make more ethical purchase choices.
+If we knew the truth about the total cost of our phones to come to life, surely we would be more careful while using them and surely we would make more ethical purchase choices.
 We are the consumers, if we won't buy, there won’t be a demand for dirty phones.
-We can initiate the change and the time is now.
+We can initiate the change and the time is now!

 We are talking corporate actions here, not green-washing with false ‘corporate responsibility’ and ‘environmental sustainability’ claims just to make consumers believe that by buying their electronics we can do something to stop our planet from heating up.
 Climate change is real, and we need corporations to be green rather than looking green on paper.

-Among mobile phones manufacturing companies, Apple is committed to reduce its carbon emissions by switching to renewable energy, but the 100% target is still far away.
-While other companies are gaining global market share, they are losing in green commitment.
+Among mobile phones manufacturing companies, Apple is committed to reducing its carbon emissions by switching to renewable energy, but the 100% target is still far away:

-Apple is ahead of the game with their environmental reports, recycling robots and use of renewable energy, the same ambition for accessible repair is also needed.
+While Samsung’s and other Chinese phone makers' lack of transparency in supply chain, lack of reuse of materials and lack of taking responsibility for end of life collection is alarming, Apple is ‘miles’ ahead of the game with their environmental reports, recycling robots and use of renewable energy.
+However, the same ambition for accessible repair is also needed from Apple.

-Worldwide smartphones shipments have dropped 6% in 2018 Q3, according to IDC.
-The mobile phone market is facing saturation worldwide and to continue extracting cash from consumers on a yearly basis, tech companies have changed phone designs dramatically.
+The mobile phone market is facing saturation, and according to IDC worldwide smartphone shipments continue to decline.
+To continue extracting cash from consumers on a yearly basis, tech companies have changed phone designs dramatically.
 Upgrade cycles are sped up by planned obsolescence, fragile and ‘closed’ design choices and devices being practically un-repairable.
 This shortens the useful life of otherwise working devices and persuades us to replace our phones earlier than necessary.

 Apple and Samsung are going in the wrong direction in terms of sustainable product designs, because they are not ready to ditch their yearly profits.
 The world needs more repairable and upgradable phones.

-We understand how durable they can be made and how repairable mobile phones are as we know the exact proportion of broken:working devices by brand of phones that get sold through our site.
+We understand how durable they can be made and how repairable mobile phones are as we know the exact proportion of broken to working devices by brand of phones that get sold through our site.
 We also know how much it can cost to replace components and the difficulty of replacing screens, glass backs and internal components.

-So Compare and Recycle are well placed to define what factors make a phone sustainable, so we can guide you towards owning one.
+So Compare and Recycle are well placed to define what makes a phone sustainable, and we can guide you towards owning one.

-GEC manages the Electronic Product Environmental Assessment Tool (EPEAT ®) which is available online and lists mobile phones that meet UL 110 Standard for Sustainability for Mobile Phones and comply with the ecolabel’s criteria that were specifically developed within the Dynamic Standards Development Process (DSDP) and are paired with historically adopted standards from Standards Development Organisations.
+GEC manages the Electronic Product Environmental Assessment Tool (EPEAT ®) which is available online and lists mobile phones that meet UL 110 Standard for Sustainability for Mobile Phones and comply with the ecolabel’s criteria.

 EPEAT’s criteria list for mobile phones is extensive and is grouped into the following categories that are broken down further into Required and Optional criteria: